Enter one or more voltages from a circuit loop to calculate an unknown (such as the source voltage) using Kirchhoff’s Voltage Law.

 FAQ

-Kirchhoff’s voltage law states that some of the voltages in a closed-circuit must equal 0.
+Kirchhoff’s voltage law states that the algebraic sum of all voltages around any closed loop in a circuit equals 0.